 - Leadership Skills

 Assessment techniques vary across areas of emphasis.
-Fellows are expected to become proficient in assessment methodologies emphasized in their respective area of emphasis.
+Fellows are expected to become proficient in assessment methodologies emphasized in their respective area of emphasis/major area of study.

-Each fellow is assigned a primary supervisor, plus additional therapy and assessment supervisors as required by each emphasis area; supervisors are licensed psychologists.
+Each fellow is assigned a primary supervisor, plus additional therapy and assessment supervisors as required by each emphasis area/major area of study; supervisors are licensed psychologists.
 Additional supervision and consultation is provided by faculty and staff from the Psychology Division and the Department of Psychiatry.

 Responsibility for maintaining contact with the supervisor resides with both the supervisor and the fellow.
 Cancellations for illness, vacation, or other reasons must be made up in order to ensure the required number of individual face-to-face supervision.

-In addition to their own supervision, fellows are required to provide supervision to practicum students as part of the Training Program core requirements.
-Fellows are supervised on their supervision of students with each fellow participating in weekly group supervision of supervision provided by their respective emphasis area.
+In addition to their own supervision, the core APA-Accredited Traditional Prractice Postdoctoral Fellowship Program requires all fellows receive training in and provide supervision to practicum students.
+Fellows are supervised on their supervision of students with each fellow participating in weekly group supervision of supervision provided by their respective emphasis area/major area of study.

 Should challenges arise in supervision, fellows are encouraged to attempt resolution in the context of the supervisory relationship.
-If such attempts are unsuccessful, fellows should contact the Chief Psychologist and Training Director for assistance in problem resolution.
-Supervisor may also contact the Chief Psychologist and Training Director in cases of unresolved supervisory conflict or problems.
+If such attempts are unsuccessful, fellows should contact the Chief Psychologist and Training Director for assistance in problem resolution. the emphasis area/major area of study clinical supervisor may also contact the Chief, Psychological Services/Training Director in cases of unresolved supervisory conflict or problems.

-All psychology fellows are expected to be familiar with the APA Ethical Principles of Psychologists and Code of Conduct prior to beginning work at Harbor-UCLA; additional ethics training will occur during the fellowship.
+All psychology fellows are expected to be familiar with the APA Ethical Principles of Psychologists and Code of Conduct prior to beginning work at Harbor-UCLA; additional ethics training is provided during the fellowship.

-Evaluations, including live-observations, take place according to the following schedule:
+Competency-based evaluations, including direct observations, take place according to the following schedule:

 - Baseline (November): Self and supervisor